The goal of xplainfi

 corresponds to the resampling iteration, i.e., 3 for 3-fold cross-validation, and iter_perm

-allows you to manually aggregate them in any way you see fit.
+allows you to manually visualize or aggregate them in any way you see fit.

 library(ggplot2)